Covid-19 information for learners, employers and staff

 (be aware that visors do not afford the same protection to the wearer as masks do)

-- We are aware that safety eyewear and masks worn together can cause issues with safety glasses “misting up” increasing risk of injury when operating machinery – we have a small stock of full face impact resistant visors on site which can be worn as an alternative eliminating this issue
+- We are aware that safety eyewear and masks worn together can cause issues with safety glasses “misting up” increasing risk of injury when operating machinery – If you are choosing to wear a mask in our workshops we have a small stock of full-face impact resistant visors on site which can be worn as an alternative eliminating this issue – Eye protection is mandatory where designated in our workshops.

 - Disposable masks are available on site however we encourage you to bring your own